d3scomp/NPRG014/README.md

 ### Preparation
 * Bring your laptop to the lecture with the listed software pre-installed
-* Grab Groovy 4.0.x from the groovy download page (http://groovy-lang.org/download.html).
+* Grab Groovy 4.0.x or later from the groovy download page (http://groovy-lang.org/download.html).
 Make sure the "groovyConsole" command-line tool can be started.
 * Install Java JDK 11 or higher (if you don't have it installed) from the Java download site
 * Checkout this repository to get the source code of the examples and homework assignment that will be used during the lecture

 ### Resources
-* Exercises to work with during the lesson are located in the “lecture0930/exercises” folder
+* Exercises to work with during the lesson are located in the “lecture0929/exercises” folder
-* The homework is to be found at “lecture0930/homework”
+* The homework is to be found at “lecture0929/homework”
-* The “lecture0930/slides” holds the slides for the lecture
+* The “lecture0929/slides” holds the slides for the lecture

-## Lesson 2 - 7th October 2024
+## Lesson 2 - 6th October 2024
 ### Agenda

 * Dynamic meta-programming